I love sticky date pudding, and I love cheesecake. So what could be better than a combination of the two? Trust me – it’s a match made in heaven.

 Personally, that’s a place where I would very much like to live.

 I begged for the recipe, and my friend was kind enough to oblige.
-The original can be found in the PHILADELPHIA “Simply Heaven” cookbook Volume 1, but I couldn’t find the book online to link to – seems to have been a limited time promotion?
+The original can be found in the PHILADELPHIA “Simply Heaven” cookbook Volume 1.

 But never fear, because today I’m treating you to the secret recipe behind the most delicious cheesecake I have ever tasted.